 Schema markup is defined as a “semantic vocabulary of tags (or microdata) that you can add to your HTML to improve the way search engines read and represent your page in SERPs.”

 Sound confusing?
 It’s not.
-Schema markup is structured data that tells search engines like >Google, Yahoo!, Bing, and Yandex what your website or a specific webpage is about.
-When you add schema markup to your website, search engines are able to give users more informative results.
+Schema markup is structured data that tells search engines like Google, Yahoo!, Bing, and Yandex what your website or a specific webpage is about.
+When you add schema markup language to your website, search engines are able to give users more informative results.
 Schema markup allows search engines to gather more information and define specifically what the page is about.
-The markup you create is added in the header or body section of the webpage with the information reflected on that webpage.
+The markup you create is added in the header or body section of the webpage with the information reflected on that same webpage.

 Wait…wait…wait… so you can’t add anything to your markup that you don’t actually have on that webpage or it could get flagged?

 Yes, and this is incredibly important!
 Your markup must be a representation of the page that it’s on.
 You don’t want to put an image URL in the property for “image” if the exact image is not displayed on the page.
-For example, when marking up blog posts, if your image is smaller than the original image you uploaded, you still have to designate that smaller image in the markup.
+For example, when marking up blog posts, if your image is smaller than the original image you uploaded, you still have to designate that smaller image in your markup.
 Otherwise, you could get penalized for it and have manual actions show up on your website’s Google Search Console.

 Let’s look at an example of how applying schema markup to your webpage can result in an awesome search result that pulls more traffic to your website.
 Below is schema markup that successfully achieved a rich snippet on Google.
 This picture was taken directly from one of Google’s structured data reference pages for sitelink search boxes.